benimadhab11/100-days-of-code/log.md

 **Thoughts:** Showing indetail view using redux, facing lot of issues.
 Need further understanding of redux concepts.
 For now switching back to normal Api calls without redux

 **Link to work:** https://github.com/code-bmk/cms-frontend.git

+# Will Keep Track of this in Private repo.